microsoft/multi-agent-marketplace/cookbook/text_only_protocol/README.md

 uv run pytest cookbook/text_only_protocol/tests/ -v
 ```

-The example shows two scenarios:
+The example shows two agents (Alice and Bob) exchanging messages using the protocol's two actions.
-1. One agent sends messages, another reads and responds to them
-2. Two agents have a conversation

 ## How It Works